How Is Rice Good For You? Yes! It's Actually Healthy!

 THAT'S DIVERSITY!
 More than 140,000 varieties of cultivated rice (the grass species Oryza sativa) are thought to exist - but no one really knows for sure.
 More than 90,000 samples of cultivated rice and wild species are stored in trust in the International Rice Genebank for use by researchers around the world.

 RICE-EATING COUNTRIES.
 Three of the world's four most populous nations are rice-based societies - China, India, and Indonesia.
-Together, they have nearly 2.5 billion people.
+Together, they have nearly 296 billion people (as of 2025).

 With thanks to usarice.com and UK rice association.